MediaComem/comem-archidep/subjects/unix-admin/README.md

 ### The `chmod` command

 The [`chmod` command][chmod] is used to change file permissions and is a little more complicated.
+It has two syntaxes to specify which permissions you want:
-It has two syntaxes to specify which permissions you want: **symbolic modes** and **octal modes**.
+**symbolic mode** and **octal mode**.

-With **symbolic modes**, you specify which permissions you want with letters similar to those shown by `ls -l`, and you have more control over which specific permissions you want to add or remove:
+With **symbolic mode**, you specify which permissions you want with letters similar to those shown by `ls -l`, and you have more control over which specific permissions you want to add or remove:

 ```bash
 $> sudo chmod ug+x script.sh